Share this page

 He was a partner in a successful publishing company and ran a PR consultancy working with housing organisations for 25 years.
 He was the first communications officer at both the National Federation of Housing Associations (NFHA) and the Chartered Institute of Housing (CIH) where he was the founding editor of Inside Housing.

-He remains a regular columnist for the magazine.
-Housing Journalist of the Year 2000, he is the author of many housing publications.
+An award-winning journalist, he is also the author of many housing publications.
 A former Chair of Shelter’s National Housing Aid Trust, he was a Family Housing Association (London) Committee Member and a Trustee of Age Concern, Brighton and Hove.

-He is Chair of House, the contemporary arts element of the Brighton Festival, Chair of the Friends of St Nicholas’ Church, Brighton, and a Trustee of Allsorts and the Brighton Table Tennis Club.
+He is Chair of House, Brighton and Hove’s biennial contemporary arts festival and a Trustee of Brighton Table Tennis Club.